The Difference Between Revolving and Non-Revolving Credit

 What is Revolving Credit?

 Revolving credit is a type of credit that can be used repeatedly up to a certain limit as long as the account is open and payments are made on time.
-With revolving credit, the amount of available credit, the balance, and the minimum payment goes up and down depending on the purchases and payments made to the account.
+With revolving credit, the amount of available credit, the balance, and the minimum payment can go up and down depending on the purchases and payments made to the account.

 You're probably already familiar with two common types of revolving credit: credit cards and lines of credit.

 With revolving credit, you have the choice of repaying the balance over a period of time or immediately.
 If you choose to pay your balance over time, you only have to pay the monthly minimum payment required by the credit card issuer.